Forked lightning in the night sky with silhouetted trees

 Advanced plan settings

-I’ve grouped the charge plan settings I change less frequently into “advanced settings”, mainly to keep the resilience playground cleaner.
+I’ve grouped the charge plan settings I change less frequently into “advanced settings”, mainly to keep the resilience playground (below) cleaner.

 Advanced settings include: